inanna-malick/akka-streams-example/README.md

 First, we will create some Ducts, each a description of stream transformations from an In type to an Out type.
 (I say description because a Duct is not instantiated until it is materialized. (link to info)).
 We're going to need a Duct[Subreddit, Comment] to turn our starting stream of subreddits into a stream of comments.
 We're also going to use a Duct[Comment, Int] to persist batches of comments, outputing the size of the persisted batches.
 Having created these high-level descriptions of computations to be performed, we can then append them to a Flow[Subreddit] (created using the result of the popularSubreddits api call or the list of subreddits provided as command line arguments if present)

-1. First, we need to transform a flow of subreddit names into a flow of the top comments in the top threads of each subreddit.
+1. ```Duct[Subreddit, Comment]```: transform a flow of subreddit names into a flow of the top comments in the top threads of each subreddit.
 We also want to limit our calls to 4 per second, or one every 250 milliseconds.
-Here's how: (I'll break it down later)

     ```scala
     val redditAPIRate = 250 millis